UTSA vs. Houston: Odds, spread, over/under - September 2

 UTSA vs. Houston Betting Trends

-- UTSA put together a 7-7-0 record against the spread last season.
+- UTSA covered seven times in 14 chances against the spread last season.

-- The Roadrunners were 5-6 ATS last season when playing as at least 1.5-point favorites.
+- The Roadrunners covered the spread five times last season (5-6 ATS) when playing as at least 1.5-point favorites.

-- Houston covered five times in 13 chances against the spread last season.
+- Houston won five games against the spread last season, failing to cover eight times.

-- When playing as at least 1.5-point underdogs last year, the Cougars had an ATS record of 3-1.
+- The Cougars were 3-1 ATS last year when playing as at least 1.5-point underdogs.

 |To Win the AAC